Seirdy/seirdy.one/content/posts/website-best-practices.md

 {{< picture name="underlines" alt="a line of three consecutive hyperlinks with and without underlines" >}}

-Underlines also make it easy for readers with color vision deficiencies to distinguish links from surrounding text.
+Underlines also make it easy for readers with color vision deficiencies to distinguish the beginnings and ends of links from surrounding text.
 A basic WCAG Level A requirement is for information to not be conveyed solely through color:

 <figure itemscope itemtype="https://schema.org/Quotation">
 	<blockquote>